 The Bodhisatta was once a king, virtuous and generous.
-He had gone off to fight a battle in the border region and was defeated.
-He escaped on his horse to safety in a small village.
-When he arrived, wearing full battle armor, the villagers fled in fear, except for one man who asked whether he was a royalist or rebel.
+He had gone off to fight a battle in a border region, and when he was defeated, he escaped on his horse to safety in a small village.
+When he arrived there, wearing full battle armor, the villagers fled in fear, except for one man who asked whether he was a royalist or rebel.
 The Bodhisatta did not reveal himself and answered simply, “I support the king.”
 The villager, also being for the king, brought the stranger to his home, caring for him and his horse for a few days so he could rest and recuperate.
-When he was ready to leave, the Bodhisatta told the man that if he ever came to the city, please come see him – ask at the city gate for Maha Assaroha, the Great Horseman.
+When he was ready to leave, the Bodhisatta told the man that if he ever came to the city, please come see him; ask at the city gate for Maha Assaroha, the “Great Horseman.”

-The guard, hearing the name Maha Assaroha, took the man to the palace where he learned the identity of his former houseguest.
+Hearing the name “Maha Assaroha,” the guard took the man to the palace, where he learned his former houseguest’s real identity.
 The Bodhisatta was thrilled to see the villager and treated him like an equal: he gave the man a silk robe worth one hundred thousand coins to wear, told him to sit on his throne, and ordered his chief queen to wash his feet.
-Then the Bodhisatta beat the drum to call an assembly and announced he was giving the villager half his kingdom.
-The man relocated his family to the city and the Bodhisatta and he became inseparable friends, ruling in perfect harmony.
+Then the Bodhisatta beat the drum to call an assembly and announced that he was giving the villager half his kingdom.
+The man relocated his family to the city, and he and the Bodhisatta became inseparable friends, ruling in perfect harmony.

 In the Lifetime of the Buddha